 - Loss of some abdominal tissue due to poor blood supply

 Not everyone is a good candidate for an abdominoplasty.
-Dr Perron can discuss your specific circumstances and expectations, and help decide what is best for you.
+Dr Perron can discuss your specific circumstances and expectations, and help you decide on the best option

 Tummy Tuck Before and After Gallery